Summer School 2023

 8 Enrolment documents

-- Colour photocopy of valid passport (copy of the ID page & Cover, the passport must be valid for at least 12 months)
+• Colour photocopy of valid passport (copy of the passport book cover and ID page, one sheet, the passport must be valid for at least 12 months > see example in checklist)

-- Current color photo (biometric, no glasses, white background, 4×3 cm, no selfie)
+• Current color photo (passport photo, biometric, 4×3 cm, white background, no glasses, no selfie)

 9 Learning Agreement